irmen/Pyro4/docs/source/clientcode.rst

 Disabling it also allows you to connect to older Pyro versions that don't implement the metadata protocol yet (4.26 and older).
 You can tell if you need to do this if you're getting errors in your proxy saying that 'DaemonObject' has no attribute 'get_metdata'.
 Either upgrade the Pyro version of the server, or set the ``METDATA`` config item to False in your client code.

+.. rubric:: Footnotes

+..
+[1] Actually this is optimized in recent Pyro versions.
+Pyro will now immediately
+    return the object metadata as part of the response message from the initial connection handshake.
+    This avoids a separate remote call to get_metadata.